Christmas Island: Fauna

 The island is a focal point for seabirds of various species.
 Eight species or subspecies of seabirds nest on it.
 The most numerous is the red-footed booby, which nests in colonies, using trees on many parts of the shore terrace.
 The widespread brown booby nests on the ground near the edge of the seacliff and inland cliffs.
 Abbott's booby (listed as endangered) nests on tall emergent trees of the western, northern and southern plateau rainforest, the only remaining nesting habitat for this bird in the world.

-Another endangered and endemic bird, the Christmas frigatebird, has nesting areas on the northeastern shore terraces.
+Of the ten native land birds and shorebirds, seven are endemic species or subspecies.
+This includes the Christmas island thrush and the Christmas imperial pigeon.
+Some 86 migrant bird species have been recorded as visitors to the island.
+The Christmas frigatebird has nesting areas on the northeastern shore terraces.
 The more widespread great frigatebirds nest in semi-deciduous trees on the shore terrace, with the greatest concentrations being in the North West and South Point areas.
 The common noddy and two species of bosun or tropicbirds also nest on the island, including the golden bosun (P. l. fulvus), a subspecies of the white-tailed tropicbird that is endemic to the island.

-Of the ten native land birds and shorebirds, seven are endemic species or subspecies.
-This includes the Christmas thrush and the Christmas imperial pigeon.
-Some 86 migrant bird species have been recorded as visitors to the island.

 Six species of butterfly are known to occur on Christmas Island.
 These are the Christmas swallowtail (Papilio memnon), striped albatross (Appias olferna), Christmas emperor (Polyura andrewsi), king cerulean (Jamides bochus), lesser grass-blue (Zizina otis), and Papuan grass-yellow (Eurema blanda).

 Insect species include the yellow crazy ant (Anoplolepis gracilipes), introduced to the island and since subjected to attempts to destroy the supercolonies that emerged with aerial spraying of the insecticide Fipronil.

 Media

-Christmas Island has access to a range of modern communication services.

-Radio broadcasts from Australia include ABC Radio National, ABC Kimberley, Triple J and Red FM.
+Radio broadcasts to Christmas Island from Australia include ABC Radio National, ABC Kimberley, Triple J, and Hit WA (Formerly Red FM).
 All services are provided by satellite links from the mainland.
 Broadband internet became available to subscribers in urban areas in mid-2005 through the local internet service provider, CIIA (formerly dotCX).

-Christmas Island, due to its close proximity to Australia's northern neighbours, falls within many of the satellite footprints throughout the region.
+Because of its proximity to South East Asia, Christmas Island falls within many of the satellite footprints throughout the region.
 This results in ideal conditions for receiving various Asian broadcasts, which locals sometimes prefer to those emanating from Western Australia.
 Additionally, ionospheric conditions are conducive to terrestrial radio transmissions, from HF through VHF and sometimes into UHF.
-The island plays home to a small array of radio equipment that spans a good chunk of the usable spectrum.
+The island is home to a small array of radio equipment that spans a good chunk of the usable spectrum.
 A variety of government-owned and operated antenna systems are employed on the island to take advantage of this.

+Local radio

+There is a local community radio station run by volunteers.
+Christmas Island Radio, known as 6RCI, serves as the backing track of the island's community, broadcasting across 102.1 FM and 105.3 FM.
+The radio began streaming online in 2025.
+There is a large record collection stored in the building of old Chinese and Malay records.
+The station also broadcasts emergency messages.